alexwais/cooper/README.md

 Co-location ptimized elastic runner for microservices

-This repository contains the reference implementation/prototype of the CaaS middleware developed in the course of the corresponding master thesis at TU Wien.
+Reference implementation/prototype of the CaaS middleware developed in the course of the corresponding master thesis at TU Wien / Distributed Systems Group.

 ### Prerequisites